JiasenZheng/Marker_Assembling_Robot/README.md

 # Group4 - Picking, placing, and cappings markers and caps

 The goal of this project was to pick, place and cap markers with caps, and was thus heavily inspired by the application of robots in manufacturing and industry.
 Our project used a RealSense camera to detect colors of the markers, and MoveIt manipulation commands to actuate the robot.
 Franka-specific actions also were used to grip caps and markers during movement.
 The framework of the project was controlled using a state machine developed in the ROS package called SMACH.
+ENsure that the panda_moveit_config and the franka_control packages are sourced and configured as detailed here: https://nu-msr.github.io/me495_site/franka.html

 ## Instructions to run the robot

 The robot is run by issuing the following set of commands.
 To start, the user must connect to the Franka robot and enable ROS by activating the FCI.

-The subsequent seuqence of steps are:
+The subsequent seuqence of steps are (first ensure a roscore is running, and you have configured your ROS_MASTER_URI appropriately):
 1) SSH into the robot using:
 `ssh -oSendEnv=ROS_MASTER_URI student@station`

 2) Launch the the franka ros controller using the following command in the SSH terminal:
 `roslaunch panda_moveit_config panda_control_moveit_rviz.launch launch_franka_control:=false robot_ip:=robot.franka.de`